kaandinler/BlazorSimpleUserRegistration/README.md

- This project is created to save example user registration with hashing and salting user password in the database.
+ This project is created to save simple user registration with hashing and salting user password in the database.

  before using, change MyConnString value in appsetting.json file